 In New York, squatters do have to pay property taxes for the entire 10 years of continuous occupation.
 If they cannot prove that they have paid property taxes for 10 years, a squatter cannot be eligible for an adverse possession claim.

 How to Get Rid of Squatters in New York

 New York has a unique law regarding trespassers, though it doesn’t govern their removal.
-If a squatter or trespasser has been on the property for 30 days, they are automatically considered a legal tenant according to New York law.
+If there is no landlord-tenant relationship a 10 Day Notice to Quit may be issued; however, if a squatter or trespasser has been on the property for 30 days or more, they are automatically considered a legal tenant according to New York law.
 This means that they must be removed with a judicial eviction.

 Before these 30 days are up, a squatter can technically be removed as a criminal trespasser.
 After, a landowner must begin the eviction process in a very specific way, and that starts with an eviction notice.